mate-academy/vue_dynamic-list-of-posts/README.md

 Implement the App with ability to show posts of a current logged-in user.
 The user should be able to create a new post with their userId.
 Each post can be opened in the sidebar with its comments, can be edited and deleted.
 There should delete a comment and a form to add new comments.
+For communication with the server, use the Posts and Users [Mate API](https://mate-academy.github.io/fe-students-api).

 > Here is [the working version](https://mate-academy.github.io/vue_dynamic-list-of-posts/#/)